themeum/kirki/docs/docs/arguments/preset.md

 The `preset` argument allows you to change the values of one or more controls, based on the value of another control.

-In the following example, changing the `color_scheme_radio` will automatically update the values of `color_setting_one` and `color_setting_two`.
+In the following example, changing the value of `color_scheme_radio` will automatically update the values of `color_setting_one` and `color_setting_two`.
 The color controls retain the functionality to be interacted with independently.

 Example: